jorgegabrielvm/SQL_and_Python/README.md

 Data Analysis Project using SQL, Python Pandas, Matplotlib, NumPy and Seaborn libraries

-Download the full document to play with in the Jupyter Lab
+Download the full documents to play with in the Jupyter Lab